ragukvn/spring-batch-data-manager/HELP.md

 - Easier unit and integration testing.
 - Scalable architecture that adapts to future requirements.
 - Reduced code duplication and better maintainability.
+- Centralized handling of cross-cutting concerns with AOP.

 # Getting Started